Professor Andrew R. FrancisFAustMS

 Current research students:

-Stuart Serdoz (now at the Commonwealth Bank), Tanzila Chowdhury (at the NSW Dept of Education), Chad Clark.
+Stuart Serdoz (now at Deutsche Bank), Tanzila Chowdhury (at the NSW Dept of Education), Chad Clark.

 Recent students.
-Sangeeta Bhatia (now at Imperial College, London), Michael Hendriksen (now at Universitat Dusseldorf).
+Sangeeta Bhatia (now at Imperial College, London), Michael Hendriksen (now at University of Melbourne).
 I have also supervised five honours students and numerous undergraduate research projects.

 Recent postdocs: Shona Yu (2014-2016), Attila Egri-Nagy (2011-2015).